sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro.rst

 In this chapter I will discuss how to get started in jamovi.
-I will briefly talk about how to download and install jamovi, but most of the chapter will be focused on getting you started with finding your way around the jamovi GUI.
-Our goal in this chapter is not to learn any statistical
-concepts: we are just trying to learn the basics of how jamovi works and get comfortable interacting with the system.
+I will briefly talk about how to download and install jamovi, but most of the chapter will be focused on getting you started with finding your way around the jamovi graphical user interface (GUI).
+Our goal in this chapter is not to learn any statistical concepts: we are just trying to learn the basics of how jamovi works and get comfortable interacting with the system.
 To do this we will spend a bit of time looking at datasets and variables.
-In doing so, you will get a bit of a feel for what it is like to work in jamovi.
+In doing so, you will get something of a feel for what it is like to work in jamovi.

 Why using jamovi?
 -----------------